Our careers programme

 Provider Access Statement

 The Northern School of Art aims to provide learners with wider knowledge and experiences of progression opportunities from varying sources.
 We welcome the opportunity to work with providers who will have an inspirational input with our learners, enabling them to explore alternative routes of study and career opportunities.
-There is a variety of opportunities for providers to integrate with our careers programme.
+There are a variety of opportunities for providers to integrate with our careers programme.
 Please contact our careers leader, Rob Kane to discuss opportunities.
 Rob.Kane@northernart.ac.uk.
+Application for Provider Access

 Keen to know what types of activities and how much you can with a job in the creative industries?
 Why not use the Careerometer, by searching for a job.
 The information is up to date ‘labour market information’ (LMI) meaning it gives a good insight into where job prospects are growing across a variety of sectors and what skills are needed within those roles.
 Give it a go!